 No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1.
 The company has not understood the Principles.
-2. The company is not at a stage where it finds itself in a - position to formulate and implement the policies on specified principles.
-3. The company does not have financial or manpower resources - Not Applicable available for the task.
-4. It is planned to be done within next 6 months. - 5.
-It is planned to be done within the next 1 year. - 6.
-Any other reason (please specify). - a) Indicate the frequency with which the Board of Directors, Committee of the Board or CEO to assess the BR performance of the Company.
-Within 3 months, 3-6 months, Annually, More than 1 year.
+2. The company is not at a stage where it finds itself in a position to formulate and implement the policies on specified principles.
+The company does not have financial or manpower resources available for the task.
+Not Applicable 4.
+It is planned to be done within next 6 months.
+5. It is planned to be done within the next 1 year.
+6. Any other reason (please specify).